 The system must not deserialize untrusted data before applying the appropriate integrity checks.

 Serialization is the process of transforming an object into a stream of bytes to store or transmit it.
 This allows saving its state, so that it can be recovered later using deserialization.
-If an object comes from an untrusted source and it is not properly validated before being deserialized, it can lead to deserialization attacks such as object injection.
+If an object comes from an untrusted source and is not properly validated before being deserialized, it can lead to deserialization attacks such as object injection.

 CAPEC-130: Excessive Allocation.
 An adversary causes the target to allocate excessive resources to servicing the attackers' request, thereby reducing the resources available for legitimate services and degrading or denying services.
 Usually, this attack focuses on memory allocation, but any finite resource on the target could be the attacked, including bandwidth, processing cycles, or other resources.